Cybnate/Counterparty/README.md

 ### Callback

-*Callbacks are currently disabled on Counterparty mainnet, as the logic by which they are parsed is currently undergoing revision and testing.*
+*Callbacks are currently disabled on PeerAsset mainnet, as the logic by which they are parsed is currently undergoing revision and testing.*